Zingzy/hPyT/README.md

 - PyQt
 - PySide
 - WxPython
+- Kivy
-- support for more libraries soon...
+- And many more

 ## 📦 Installing